First French War of Religion (1562–1563): Aftermath of battle

 Coligny retreated with the remainder of the Protestant forces first to Auneau (where they rendezvoused with the surviving infantry) and then to the safety of the rebel headquarters at Orléans where the surviving infantry from the battle were to serve as a garrison.
 Before arriving at Orléans he oversaw the capture of a couple of towns on the Cher river.
 He was able to maintain good order among the forces he took from the field, though he lacked much in the way of surviving infantry and thus was compelled to look to recruit more.
 The royal army was too battered by the battle to attempt a pursuit of his force.

 The soldier who had captured the Constable was compensated with 6,000 écus for his feat.
-In Orléans, Montmorency was lodged with the princesse de Condé who tended to his needs attentively.
+In Orléans, Montmorency was lodged with the princesse de Condé Éléonore de Roye who tended to his needs attentively.

 The captive Condé was treated with great courtesy by the victorious Guise.
 He shared Guise's dinner table and even Guise's bed.
 This gentlemanly conduct was both an artefact of noble ethics and designed with the hope of detaching his enemy from the cause of Protestantism.
 Guise also hoped both to bolster his reputation for gentlemanly conduct and overwhelm the prince with his generosity.
-After the departure of Guise, Condé fell under the guard of Damville who maintained him at the abbey of Saint-Pierre near Chartres.
-In January he was moved to Paris.
+After the departure of Guise, Condé fell under the guard of Damville, who maintained him at the abbey of Saint-Pierre near Chartres.
+In January, he was moved to Paris.
 Condé wrote to a Norman pastor from his captivity that he believed himself to have been chosen by god to represent the Protestant cause.

-Having taken a meal with the captive English ambassador, several chevaliers de l'Ordre de Saint-Michel (knights of the Order of Saint-Michel, the lieutenant-general and governor of Brittany, Guise retired with the latter to discuss 'important matters'.
-The next day the English ambassador was summoned to convey a message devised by the two grandees. Étampes was able to take advantage of the absence of the other Triumvirs, and the strength of Breton soldiers in the royal army to insert himself into the centre of royal decision making.
+Having taken a meal with the captive English ambassador, several chevaliers de l'Ordre de Saint-Michel (knights of the Order of Saint-Michel, the lieutenant-general and governor of Brittany, Guise retired with the latter to discuss "important matters".
+The next day, the English ambassador was summoned to convey a message devised by the two grandees. Étampes was able to take advantage of the absence of the other Triumvirs, and the strength of Breton soldiers in the royal army to insert himself into the centre of royal decision making.

-In January the court issued an official protest against the entry into the kingdom of Protestant mercenaries from the Holy Roman Empire in favour of the domestic rebels.
+In January, the court issued an official protest against the entry into the kingdom of Protestant mercenaries from the Holy Roman Empire in favour of the domestic rebels.
 Among the signatories were the duc d'Orléans, the young king of Navarre and the cardinal de Bourbon.
-The king also declared again that neither he or his mother were captives, thus Protestant declarations to this effect were lies.
+The king also declared again that neither he nor his mother were captives; thus, Protestant declarations to this effect were lies.